abenba01/inTune/README.md

 Algorithms
 ------

 inTune uses a custom made state of the art music filtering algorithm.
 The algorithm uses affective information such as geolocation, weather, and time data to determine the levels of acousticness, danceability, and energy of the songs suggested songs.
-This information is then combined with the users input of prefered artists and a customized mix is generated
+This information is then combined with the users input of prefered artists and a customized mix is generated.

+Users can also change the location and weather if they desire an experience different from that provided by their current location and weather.

 Comments by Ming (from original project proposal)
 ------